DanielLiszka/MERN-Book-Search-Engine/README.md

 ## Description:

 An existing Google Books API search engine app was converted to use the GraphQL API.
 It uses the MERN stack with a React front end, a Node.js/Express.js server, and a MongoDB database.
+The existing front-end was left mostly intact

 ## Installation: